 Let me clarify Alice’s wills; there were 3 that I am aware of.

-As time went by, Alice thought more and more about who was around her, who had helped her, and who she depended on from when she was released from the hospital.
-There were 3 people who were there more than any others: her neighbor and long-time trusted friend, Jeffrey Schnieder; her sole blood relative, her cousin, Monika; and her nephew, Jack (me).
+So, Alice reconsidered everything about the will and trust Nancy had assisted her in drafting – AND CUT HER OUT!
+Alice looked around her and felt there were 3 people who were there more than any others: her neighbor and long-time trusted friend, Jeffrey Schnieder; her sole blood relative, her cousin, Monika; and her nephew, Jack (me).
 I did not know it at the time, but she had second thoughts about 6 months after she had me draft her second will, basically giving her estate to her nephews and nieces.
 Now, she loves all her nieces and nephews (except my brother Vince), but she could not escape the fact that these 3 people were true to her and there for her, and these 3 people got her through those dark days of overwhelming deception.
 These 3 people were instrumental in her getting her life back, her house financing manageable, and getting her a stream of income that she needed.
 Jeffrey was key in setting up this new financial method of her self-support.
 I cannot thank Jeffrey enough for all he did to assist my Aunt Alice.

-So, with this in mind, she asked Jeffery to take her to an attorney and drafted will number 3.
+So, with this in mind, she went to an attorney and drafted will number 3.
 This will divided her estate equally between us 3.
 Again, Nancy screamed, “Uncle Jack only wanted Auntie Alice’s money.”
 The truth is, I never gave any input into this will.
 I was not asked, and I didn’t even know she had a new will.
 After it was all done, Jeffery started to tell me that there was a new will.
 I interrupted him and said that whatever it was, was fine.
 Please don’t tell me about it.
 “If she gave me money or gave me nothing, I’m OK with it.”
-It had no impact on the way I was supportive of my Aunt.
+It had no impact on the way I was supportive of my aunt.
 She is family, and I wanted to help, especially because it was my brother and sister-in-law, Nancy, who devilishly connived and schemed to take her money, put her in the hospital, and drove her bankrupt!
 Of course, I’d be there for my Aunt Alice, no matter what.

 It was 2 or 3 months after the new will was created when Jeffrey felt it was important for me to know that I would inherit an equal 1/3 share of her estate.
 Jeffrey and Monika would receive the other 1/3 shares.
 So how could I have been acting on any greediness if I never even knew about the 3rd will?